btwiuse/x402-vara-demo/README.md

 ## Testing

-1. Get Base Sepolia ETH from [Coinbase Faucet](https://www.coinbase.com/faucets/base-ethereum-sepolia-faucet)
+1. Get Vara Testnet token from [Gear IDEA Faucet](https://idea.gear-tech.io/programs?node=wss%3A%2F%2Ftestnet.vara.network)
-2. Get Base Sepolia USDC from [Circle Faucet](https://faucet.circle.com/)
+2. Get USDC/USDT from [Vara Bridge](https://bridge.vara.network/) (optional, not required for this demo app)
 3. Connect browser wallet to the app
 4. Purchase a session or one-time access
 5. Use the session validator to check your session